bakhtos/PANNs/README.md

-AUDIOS_DIR_EVAL # Location of the evaluation split of files DATASET_PATH_TRAIN # Path to the tsv file containing strong labels for the train split DATASET_PATH_EVAL # Path to the tsv file containing strong labels for the eval split CLASS_LABELS_PATH # Path to the tsv file mapping class ids to labels LOGS_DIR # Location to store logs
+AUDIOS_DIR_EVAL # Location of the evaluation split of files DATASET_PATH_TRAIN # Path to the tsv file containing strong labels for the train split DATASET_PATH_EVAL # Path to the tsv file containing strong labels for the eval split LOGS_DIR # Location to store logs
 ```